Britain's FTSE hits fresh one-year high, RBS slumps

 "Also having a good day are housebuilders, with Persimmon, Berkeley Group and Barratt all up on the day.
 The new lower for longer interest rate environment is also likely to be helping."

-Brick maker Ibstock, a mid-cap company, soared 7.7 percent after reporting a set of well-received results, quelling fears about the impact of the UK's Brexit vote.
-Bellway rose 5.3 percent on a strong set of results.
+Mid-cap brick maker Ibstock soared 8 percent after reporting a set of well-received results, quelling fears about the impact of the UK's Brexit vote.
+Bellway rose 5.1 percent on a strong set of results.

 "The outlook statement is notably cautious, reflecting increased uncertainty following the outcome of the EU referendum and lower for longer interest rate environment," Gary Greenwood, analyst at Shore Capital, said in a note.

-Among other sharp movers, Hikma advanced 7.8 percent, rebounding after a 16.8 percent slump in the previous day after issuing a profit warning on its generic drugs unit.
+Among other sharp movers, Hikma advanced 8 percent, rebounding after a 16.8 percent slump in the previous session after issuing a profit warning on its generic drugs unit.

-The FTSE 100 has rallied more than 7 percent since the UK's vote to leave the European Union, and posted a 1 percent gain in the first week of trading in August.
-(Reporting by Kit Rees; Editing by Keith Weir)
+The FTSE 100 has rallied around 7 percent since the UK's vote to leave the European Union, and the index is set to post a small gain for the first week of trading in August.
+(Reporting by Kit Rees; Editing by Richard Balmforth)